ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 .. tip::
     Please note that this approach is likely the least efficient one - you should always try to use shared or cloud storage if possible when training on a multi-node cluster.
-    Using a network filesystem or cloud storage recommended when training a large number of distributed trials, since the default scenario with many worker nodes can introduce significant overhead.

 Examples